 Once you have requested your account to be closed, shred any remaining checks and cut up your debit card.
 Be sure the shreddings are disposed of properly.
 You may even want to take advantage of your town or city's shred day, during which citizens can safely shred and dispose of sensitive documents.

 Keep Records on File

-When you receive your confirmation letter that your account has been closed, file the letter with your account information for a few years.
+When you receive your confirmation letter that your account has been closed, keep the letter on file with your account information for a few years.
 You'll want to keep this on hand for a few years in case of fraudulent activity on your old account.

-You should also keep an eye on your credit report, to make sure nothing else happens with that account or bank.
+Keep an eye on your ChexSystems report, to make sure nothing else happens with the closed account or bank.
 If you do see any charges on that account or with your old bank, contact the bank immediately.

-Be sure that you stop all direct deposits such as your paycheck, automatic transfers to savings, and withdrawals from your account.
+- Be sure that you stop all direct deposits such as your paycheck, automatic transfers to savings, and withdrawals from your account.
 You should do this about a month before you close your account.
 These include things like gym membership fees, insurance payments, and other household bills.

-When you look for a new account, be sure that you consider the minimum balance requirements and fees that you may incur at your new bank.
+- When you look for a new account, consider the minimum balance requirements and fees that you may incur at your new bank.
 Also be sure to educate yourself on withdrawal and transfer limits.